A Conditional GAN for Tabular Data Generation with Probabilistic Sampling of Latent Subspaces: Tabular Data Generation with

 \section{Tabular Data Generation with \ganname}

-We proceed with the presentation of the proposed \ganname{} model.
-We organize this section in 6 parts that describe the real and latent spaces, the clustering step, the data transformations, the loss functions and the architecture of \ganname{}, and, finally, the probabilistic sampling algorithm.
+This section presents the proposed \ganname{} model for tabular data synthesis.
+It describes the initial clustering step, the subsequent data transformations, the architecture and training of the model, and, finally, the probabilistic sampling algorithm.
 Figure~\ref{fig:ctd-gan} depicts the involved components and procedures.